 Giant Defy Advanced road bike

-The Giant Defy Advanced range shares the same frame as those models higher up the ladder.
-This means that riders buying the lower end bikes will enjoy a very similar overall experience to those splashing out.
+The Giant Defy Advanced range shares the same frame as those models higher up the ladder, in the Pro ranks.
+This means that riders buying the lower end bikes will enjoy a very similar overall experience to those splashing out, with the D-Fuse tech built into seatposts and handlebars across the range.

 Here’s what you get for your money at each level…

-The Advanced 3 comes with Shimano Tiagra derailleurs, as well as a matching crankset.
-A Shimano press fit BB features alongside Giant’s own SR 2 Disc Wheel Set and 25mm Giant P-SL 1 tyres.
+The Advanced 3 comes with Shimano Tiagra shifting, and Giant’s own Conduct Disc brakes as well as its SR 2 Disc Wheel Set and 25mm Giant P-SL 1 tyres.

 Available as pictured above, or with a bold orange paint job, the Advanced 2 swaps Tiagra for Shimano 105 across the majority of the groupset, with the same gear ratios.
 The wheels are one step up, with a Giant PR 2 Disc Set.

-At this level, Shimano Ultegra derailleurs sit alongside a 105 cassette, whilst the wheels and brakes remain at the same level.
+At this level, Shimano Ultegra appears, whilst the wheels and brakes remain at the same level.

 Giant Defy Advanced Pro road bike

-All three models feature Giant’s ‘RideSense’ – a new chainstay integrated wireless data transmitter that uses ANT+ to transmit wheel speed and cadence information to a cycling computer, saving you investing in a cadence sensor if you’re not getting this info via a power meter or other mode.
+All three models feature Giant’s ‘RideSense’ – a new chainstay integrated wireless data transmitter that uses ANT+ to transmit wheel speed and cadence information to a cycling computer, saving you investing in a cadence sensor, and the top model comes with Giant’s power meter built in.

-Kicking off the selection is the Giant Defy Pro 2, with Shimano Ultegra hydraulic disc brakes featuring 160mm rotors.
-Derailleurs, cassette and crankset are all Shimano 105, whilst the shifters are Ultegra again and wheels are Giant SLR 1 carbon rim disc wheels.
+Kicking off the selection is the Giant Defy Pro 2, Shimano 105 shifting alongside matching hydraulic disc brakes featuring 140mm rotors.
+The wheels are Giant SLR 1 carbon rim disc wheels.

 Which model should you go for?